circuittopology/Protein_Circuit_Topology_PyMOL_Plugin/documentation.md

 **Type:** `CTDialog` method

-Gets the residue range for the selected object.
+Request the residue range for an object and update the UI.

 ### `get_values(self)`